unifyai/orchestra/docs/concepts/benchmarks.rst

 The data that is available now comes from the v0 of our benchmarking logic.
 However, we are working on a thorough benchmarking toolkit that will power our benchmarks.
 Fear not, it will be open source.

-In this page, you will very soon find a detailed overview of this toolkit and the Hub benchmarking methodology, including the measured metrics, the rationale behind each one of them, and how are we calculating them.
+In this page, you will soon find a detailed overview of this toolkit and the Hub benchmarking methodology, including the measured metrics, the rationale behind each one of them, and how are we calculating them.

 ..